ory/docs/docs/kratos/guides/setting-up-password-hashing-parameters.md

 ---

 Currently, Ory Kratos supports password hashing using Argon2 in the Argon2id variant.
-It is important to set up it's parameters to ensure a stable and reliable operation of Ory Kratos.
+It's important to set up it's parameters to ensure a stable and reliable operation of Ory Kratos.
 In essence, you want to fulfill the following
 constrains: